-Applying the basic tenet concerning competition to the problem of rising premiums, many observers have proposed to encourage competition by allowing any company licensed in any state to market health insurance in any other state if the product was approved in any state.
+Applying the basic tenet concerning competition to the problem of rising premiums, many observers have proposed to encourage competition by allowing any company licensed to sell health insurance in any state to market health insurance in any other state if their insurance product is approved in that particular state.

-A basic premise of capitalism is that the sale price of an item should be sufficient to cover the cost of the product, including its costs of developing, manufacturing, marketing and distributing, plus an amount for profit or risk or for the development of other products.
+A basic premise of capitalism is that the sale price of an item should be sufficient to cover the cost of the product, including the costs of developing, manufacturing, marketing and distributing that product, plus an adequate amount for profit, risk and for the development of other products.

-With respect to health insurance, the premiums charged by an insurance company must be sufficient to pay the benefits promised plus the costs of doing business, with a margin for risks, contingencies or addition to surplus.
+With respect to health insurance, the premiums charged by an insurance company must be sufficient to pay the benefits promised plus the costs of doing business, with a margin for risks, contingencies and addition to surplus.

-In the larger group market, we assume the buyer or its consultants are sophisticated and can negotiate a fair premium rate for a given set of benefits.
+In the large group market, we assume the group health insurance buyer or consultants involved are sophisticated and can negotiate a fair premium rate for a given set of benefits.
 In this market, purchasers have the means to hire specialized employees or consultants to represent their interests when negotiating with insurers.

-On the other hand, in the smaller group and individual markets, the sophistication leans heavily in favor of the insurance company, with very little ability of the consumer to negotiate on his or her own.
-Therefore regulators have a role to play to even the playing field between consumer and insurer.
+On the other hand, in the small group and individual markets, the sophistication balance leans heavily in favor of the insurance company, with very little ability by the consumer to negotiate on his or her own behalf.
+Therefore, regulators have a role to play within these markets to even the playing field between consumer and insurer.